The Suckers: Production

 The Suckers was filmed in 35 mm over the course of three days, in the Bronson Canyon area of the Hollywood Hills in California.
 The film's budget is estimated to have been around $30,000, and the crew was reportedly made up of "less than ten" people.
 According to director Stu Segall, the film was "very cheaply made", with the crew making around $50 a day and the cast members making around $150.

 During filming one day, actor Norman Fields swallowed a bee before he was able to finish his scenes.
 He was taken to a hospital and returned to the set several hours later.

 Home media

 In April 2013, The Suckers was released on DVD by Vinegar Syndrome as a double feature with the 1971 film The Love Garden.
 This release made use of the lone surviving print of The Suckers, from a 1976 re-release of the film by Lee Ming Film Company.
 This print appears to feature at least two instances of missing footage, which take place during Vandemeer's hunt for other characters.

 Critical reception

 Bryan Senn, in his book The Most Dangerous Cinema: People Hunting People on Film, wrote that certain directorial decisions, "and/or intuitive happy accidents", that he observed in The Suckers causes him to "wish that Segall had slipped his sexploitation bonds and received more opportunities to make 'straight' films".
 He concluded: "while not always 'fun' watching, The Suckers offers just enough, both sexploitation- and Most Dangerous Game-wise, to keep viewers from feeling one."

+In 2023, a reviewer for Pulp International criticized the film's structure, writing: "Even though The Suckers is a sexploitation movie, we expected the ratio of skin to action to be roughly equivalent, but the hunting scenes take up only about twenty minutes, while sex consumes about thirty minutes, a couple of sexual assaults take about ten, and bad dialogue fills out the rest of the running time. [...]
+The Suckers is just gratuitous and haphazard.
+Its failure is probably why it was later released as The Woman Hunt—because a certain segment of the male population would see it based on that title alone."